JABaber/ST558Project/README.md

   # If some other combination of arguments was passed, it is invalid, return this
   # error message
   else{
-    stop("Must provided either names and variables or ids and variables for pokemon or for berries, not both!")
+    stop("Must provide either names and variables or ids and variables for pokemon or for berries, not both!")
   }
 }